bushstas/classy-loader/README.md

 <ul>
   <li>
     <h3>with auto prefix 'some-prefix';</h3>
-    Evertrhing the same as in the case above plus gives automatic mode within this file.
+    Evertrhing the same as in the case above plus gives automatic mode within a file.
   </li>
 </ul>